+The state’s initiative “Drive to 55” aims to increase the number of Tennesseans with an associate or bachelor’s degree to 55% by 2025.
 The goal is to expand college access and prepare students for the workforce, thereby improving economic development state-wide.

 Editorial Listing ShortCode:

-Tennessee’s dedication to education is also evident in its excellent catalog of colleges, outstanding online learning opportunities and generous financial aid packages.
+Tennessee’s dedication to education is also evident in its excellent catalog of colleges, outstanding online learning opportunities, and generous financial aid packages.

 Overview of Higher Education in Tennessee

-Out-of-state students will pay closer to $26,068.
-Tennesseans who are unable to find their degree at an in-state institution, may benefit from a reciprocity agreement through the Southern Regional Education Board (SREB).
+Out-of-state students will pay closer to $25,046.
+Tennesseans who are unable to find their degree at an in-state institution may benefit from a reciprocity agreement through the Southern Regional Education Board (SREB).

 Editorial Listing ShortCode: